 The earliest known use of a US perforated postage stamp was on February 28, 1857.
 Perforations were introduced to make separating stamps quicker and easier.

 When the world’s first postage stamps were released, no provision was made for separating the stamps from one another.
 Post office clerks and stamp users merely cut these “imperforates” apart with scissors or tore them along the edge of a metal ruler.
-A device was needed which would separate the stamps more easily and accurately.
+Stamps were often damaged due to ripping or cutting into a neighboring stamp by mistake.
+A method was needed to separate the stamps more easily and neatly.

 In 1847, Irishman Henry Archer patented a machine that punched holes horizontally and vertically between rows of stamps.
 Now stamps could be separated without cutting.
 Perforations also enabled stamps to adhere better to envelopes.
 He sold his invention to the British Treasury in 1853.
 That same year, Great Britain produced its first perforated stamps.

 Meanwhile, in the US, the Act of March 3, 1855, made the prepayment of postage mandatory as of that April, and the use of stamps for prepayment mandatory on January 1, 1856.
 Postmaster General James A. Campbell predicted that this change would greatly increase the demand for stamps.
 And it did – stamp use doubled over the course of the next two years.